 - Combine milk and vanilla and stir into flour mixture.

-- Form dough into two balls.
+- Cut in half and form into two balls.

 - Cut each circle into 6 wedges.